Employment in sport

 It is important to bear in mind that the employment figures presented here are person counts, not full-time equivalents.
 In other words, they include all paid workers in sport-related jobs, regardless of their work pattern (full-time or part-time).
 The EU-LFS collects detailed information on the economic activity and occupation only of the respondent’s main job and therefore omits information pertaining to secondary jobs.
 As such, these secondary jobs are excluded from the aggregate covering employment in sport.
 In view of these aspects and the approach adopted, the data are likely to underestimate the true extent of employment in this field.

-Sport is part of the wider EU policy agenda, which includes achieving the EU's social and economic goals.
-Since 2011, the Commission and EU countries have worked together on the basis of multiannual work programmes agreed by the Council (EU Work Plan for Sport 2011–2014; EU Work Plan for Sport for 2014–2017; EU Work Plan for Sport for 2017–2020) which set priorities and define the principles underpinning cooperation.
+Sport is part of the wider EU policy agenda.
+Since 2011, the Commission and EU countries have worked together on the basis of multiannual work programmes agreed by the Council (EU Work Plan for Sport 2011-2014; EU Work Plan for Sport for 2014-2017; EU Work Plan for Sport for 2017-2020; EU Work plan for Sport for 2021-2024) which set priorities and define the principles underpinning cooperation.

 A number of expert groups have been set up to achieve concrete results.
 Among them, the Expert Group Sport and economics (XG ECO) and the Expert Group on Health-Enhancing Physical Activity (XG HEPA) play a key role in implementing evidence-based policies in the sports sector.
 XG ECO, for example, has developed an economic definition of sport ('Vilnius definition'), and made progress towards developing Sport Satellite Accounts in some EU countries.
 XG HEPA is working on implementing the Council recommendations on physical activity adopted in 2013.
 These include a monitoring framework with indicators both for the level of physical activity and for policies to promote physical activity in EU countries.

-Eurostat comparable data on sport employment, international trade, participation in sporting activities etc. is an important tool to contribute to the monitoring and development of the EU’s sport policies.
+Eurostat comparable data on employment in sport, international trade, participation in sporting activities etc. makes a valuable contribution to the monitoring and development of the EU’s policies in this area.

 - Employment in sport by sex (sprt_emp_sex)